BlackArch/blackarch-installer/README.md

 # blackarch-installer

-The official installer for BlackArch Linux.
+The official BlackArch Linux installer.

 Overview
 --------
-This is the official installer for BlackArch Linux.
+This is the official BlackArch Linux installer.
 It can be run on any Linux systems.
 It is recommend to use it with Arch or BlackArch Linux ISOs though.

 Installation